INFORMATION FOR CONTRIBUTORS

 Royalties.
 All royalties from reprint rights granted by the SoQ remain with the journal.

 Copyright.
 The Southern Quarterly retains copyright of the materials it publishes (excluding art, poems, and photography which revert to authors upon publication of their work in SoQ).
 Authors of scholarly articles in SoQ can reprint their work in any monograph or book they are writing or editing.
-However, in those instances, the author agrees to acknowledge that his/her work originally appeared in the SoQ.
+However, in those instances, the author agrees to print an acknowledgement that his/her work originally appeared in the SoQ.
+The author also agrees to notify the SoQ of such publication.

 Back to the top